brisaAbrasadora/AdventJS2024/Challenge 3/README.md

 ### Second try

-I uploaded my solution in a Discord server and a friendly user (@thencyn) suggested that I should take a look at the `?==`operator.
+I uploaded my solution in a Discord server and a friendly user (@thencyn) suggested that I should take a look at the `??=`operator.
 Honestly I don't recall studying it, so I will learn a lot about it.

 Truly, the `??=` turned out to be very handy.